 The two-week period is marked in Fig. 7, and comparison between the locations during this period can be seen in the left panel of Fig. 8.
 The F{roof} and F{ground} locations had the lowest concentrations and the highest concentrations of eBC were measured at P{roof} and P{ground}, respectively.
 At P{roof} and P{ground} multiple short-term high-concentration peaks were observed possibly caused by the proximity of the bus stop.
-The bus stop has approximately 160 buses stopping on it per day with the peak between 7-17during the day having 9 to 12 buses per hour.
-BG{ground} showed similar median concentration to the P{roof} and P{ground} locations, but without the local source peaks that were most likely caused by traffic next toat the P{roof} and P{ground}.
+The bus stop has approximately 160 buses stopping on it per day with the peak during the day having 9 to 12 buses per hour.
+BG{ground} showed similar median concentration to the P{roof} and P{ground} locations, but without the local source peaks at the P{roof} and P{ground}.
 At SMEARIII{ground}, we observed slightly higher concentrations than at the closest site F{ground} but lower than the P{roof} and P{ground} locations.
-The local source peaks for MAAP at SMEARIII{ground} were in between the magnitudes of the respective F{roof} and F{ground} closest to the cite measured the lowest concentrations.
-The effect of the construction site was also not observed in wind analysis (see Sect.
+The local source peaks for MAAP at SMEARIII{ground} were in between the magnitudes of the respective F{roof} and F{ground} to P{roof} and P{ground} values.
+The construction site was not observed to be a major source of BC as the sensors F{roof} and F{ground} closest to the cite measured the lowest concentrations.
+The large variation in data at P{ground} and F{roof} (MA200 and MA350, respectively) are due to temperature effects affecting the measurement results (see Sect.
 3.2.4).
-The large variation in data at P{ground} and F{roof} (MA200 and MA350, respectively) are due to temperature effects affecting the measurement results (see Sect.
-3.2.54).

-385 Minimal vertical difference in the eBC concentration was observed between the P{roof} and P{ground} and theirlocations.
+Minimal vertical difference in the eBC concentration was observed between the P{roof} and P{ground} locations.
 Their median values were within one standard error.
-Similarly, at F{roof} and F{ground}, respectively, minimal vertical difference was observed.
+Similarly, at F{roof} and F{ground} , respectively, minimal vertical difference was observed.

 In the right panel of Fig. 8, when considering the whole deployment period, two distinct areas could be identified.
-The locations closer to the Kustaa Vaasa road of P{roof} and P{ground} and the further away backgrounds of F{ground} , SMEARIII{ground} and
+The locations closer to the Kustaa Vaasa road of P{roof} and P{ground} and the further away backgrounds of F{ground} , SMEARIII{ground} and BG{ground}.

-390 BG{ground}.
 The difference between the areas is perhaps traffic proximity due to the Kustaa Vaasa road and bus traffic past the P{roof} and P{ground} locations.
 This causes P{roof} and P{ground} to measure approximately 50 ng m-3 higher concentrations.
 The difference is relatively negligible as the instrument precisions are in the same magnitudes and the ambient conditions are challenging for the sensors.

 The overall concentrations were lower than previous studies with the Kumpula cite overall being an urban cite.
 Luoma et al. (2021b) reported annual means of 510 to 530 ng m-3 at urban background cites.
-Helin et al. (2018) reported mean concentrations of 1690 \pm 1520 ng m-3 at urban cites during wintertime.
+Helin et al. (2018) reported mean concentrations of 1690 ± 1520 ng m-3 at urban cites during wintertime.
 The lower concentrations are expected as this study is limited to the summertime where traffic rates and wood burning is lower.